Sportforum Hohenschönhausen: The contemporary stadium (1990–present)

 BFC Dynamo remained at the Friedrich-Ludwig-Jahn-Sportpark for another season.
-The large stadium in the Friedrich-Ludwig-Jahn-Sportpark was then planned to be demolished in the autumn of 2020 for a complete redevlopment.
+The large stadium in the Friedrich-Ludwig-Jahn-Sportpark was then planned to be demolished in the autumn of 2020 for a complete redevelopment.
 However, the demolition was eventually postponed and the operating permit for the stadium was extended until 31 December 2020.
-BFC Dynamo could therefore continue to play at the Friedrich-Ludwig-Jahn-Sportpark during the first half of the 2020-21 season.
-The 2020-21 Regionalliga Nordost was eventually suspended due to the COVID-19 pandemic.
+BFC Dynamo could therefore continue to play at the Friedrich-Ludwig-Jahn-Sportpark during the first half of the 2020–21 season.
+The 2020–21 Regionalliga Nordost was eventually suspended due to the COVID-19 pandemic.
 BFC Dynamo finally officially announced on 21 March 2021 that the club was going to move back to the Sportforum Hohenschönhausen for the next season.

 The Stadion im Sportforum was equipped with a floodlight system in April 2021.
 The floodlight system installed was the mobile floodlight system that had previously been used at the Friedrich-Ludwig-Jahn-Sportpark as a replacement for the old floodlight system that had been shut down due to its poor structural and technical condition.
 The mobile floodlight system was no longer needed at the Friedrich-Ludwig-Jahn-Sportpark at the time, as the operating permit for the large stadium had expired.
 A floodlight system was needed in order for the Stadion im Sportform to meet the requirements from the German Football Association (DFB) for matches in the Regionalliga Nordost.